Medical expert of the article

 Pathogenesis

-Symptoms of the hypersensitivity to drugs
+Symptoms hypersensitivity to drugs

-Diagnostics of the hypersensitivity to drugs
+Diagnostics hypersensitivity to drugs

 The diagnosis is made when the reaction to the drug develops within a short time: from a few minutes to hours after taking the drug.
-However, many patients note a late reaction of an uncertain nature.
-In some cases, when it is not possible to find an equivalent substitute (for example, penicillin in the treatment of syphilis), skin tests should be performed.
+However, many patients report a late reaction of uncertain origin.
+In some cases, when it is not possible to find an equivalent replacement (for example, penicillin in the treatment of syphilis), it is necessary to conduct skin tests.

 Differential diagnosis

-Treatment of the hypersensitivity to drugs
+Treatment hypersensitivity to drugs

 Forecast